|Degree Level||Bachelor's degree common but sometimes not required|

 Students generally develop their own curricula according to areas of interest and complete visual and written thesis projects based on their graduate studies.
 Thesis projects may be displayed in university exhibitions.
-Completion of master's degree programs in photography may qualify graduates for teaching positions at community colleges and some 4-year colleges.
+Completion of a master's degree program in photography may qualify graduates for teaching positions at community colleges and some 4-year colleges.
 Some programs prepare students for careers in postsecondary education by incorporating teaching courses.

 Employment Outlook and Salary Information

 As of May 2015, the annual average salary for photographers was $40,280, according to the U.S. Bureau of Labor Statistics or BLS.
 The BLS projected that employment of photographers in general would increase by 3% from 2014-2024, which was slower than average.

 Anticipated growth rates for specialized photographers varied greatly though.
 For example, the Bureau projected that job prospects for portrait and commercial photographers could increase by 9%, while newspaper photographer positions were predicted to decrease by 41%.

 In summary, photographers often have a bachelor's degree in photography, and could advance in their careers by completing a graduate program.